almostengr/nsbe-mp.org/docs/eday.md

 **Due to the COVID-19 pandemic, Engineering Day will be held virutally this year.**
 **Please check our social media pages for the latest updates.**

+Virtual Engineering Day allows 3rd–12th grade students an opportunity to participate in a number of hands-on S.T.E.M. activities.

 ## E-Day 2021 Details

 ### Registration